Working Groups

 Academic Recruitment

 Academic Recruitment Group is responsible for enhancing the recruitment of under-represented groups to our Academic Programs (JP, postdocs, undergrad programs).
 This group works with APO, PEP, and MIT to establish institutional relationships and pathways for access.
-Current initiatives focus on middle and high school outreach education, student and faculty recruitment strategies, and publishing the Through the Porthole newsletter which offers resources for undergraduate students considering applying to graduate school.
+Current initiatives focus on middle and high school outreach education, student recruitment strategies, and publishing the Through the Porthole newsletter which offers resources for undergraduate students considering applying to graduate school.

-Contact: Julie Huber & Kama Thieler
+Contact: Kama Thieler and Tom Bell

 Messaging